 Financial institutions are increasingly aware of their role in the transition to a climate-neutral, green, circular, inclusive and competitive economy.
 There is a growing awareness that sustainability can also be profitable in a strictly commercial sense.
 The new measures, their scope, impact and compelling nature, and the speed with which they are being implemented, make sustainability a strategic priority.
 Financial institutions cannot escape the issue of how to implement sustainable finance.
 An initial focal point is the way in which they wish and are able to distinguish themselves from their peers.
 Is compliance with legislation good enough when it comes to sustainability, or is the ultimate goal that investment choices lead to positive changes in society?
 We distinguish four levels of leadership that financial institutions can adopt compliance, active management, active engagement and frontrunner.

 The Dutch Good Growth Fund - Financing Local SMEs - (DGGF) – is an initiative of the Dutch government to stimulate entrepreneurship and create jobs in frontier markets.
-Amongst other things, PwC acts as the environmental, social and governance (ESG) manager, enabling the fund to maximize its impact on the ground, while keeping ESG risks at bay.
+Amongst other things, PwC acts as the environmental, social and governance (ESG) manager, enabling the fund to maximise its impact on the ground, while keeping ESG risks at bay.

 Within the financial market, many organisations are not fully equipped to find and make sustainable investments.
 The inclusion of ESG (Environmental, Social, Governance) criteria in their investment process is new.
 For example, how can you find a way through various labels and quality marks?
 How to understand and manage ESG risks and opportunities?
 How to find responsible goals for profitable growth.
 How to monitor and report?